-Dr. Tan was first recommended to us by a search firm retained by the nominating and governance committee.
 Dr. Tan's experience in digital health technologies and artificial intelligence, and his current executive position led our board to conclude he should serve as a director.

-Ronald "Ron" Taylor has served as ResMed's director since January 2005 and its independent lead director since July 1, 2013.
-He is chair of ResMed's nominating and governance committee and a member of its audit and compliance oversight committees.
+1, 2013.
+He is chair of the nominating and governance committee and a member of the audit and compliance oversight committees.